Below are a few ways you can begin talking to a friend who you may be concerned about:

 - If your friend is open to the idea of getting help, tell them about CAPS as a confidential resource for students struggling with a variety of emotional or behavioral issues.

-- If you are worried that your friend may be having difficulties with mental health related issues, you might suggest that your friend take one of our online self-assessments or that you look together at the CAPS website to decide what might be helpful to them as a next step.
+- If you are worried that your friend may be having difficulties with mental health related issues, you might suggest that your friend take an online self-assessment or that you look together at the CAPS website to decide what might be helpful to them as a next step.

 - You can also call CAPS to consult with a mental health professional 24 hours a day (310-825-0768), either with your friend or without, to receive guidance and support.